After the

 costume in the bat cave covered in Joker graffiti, which means he’s even had a

-on Batman doing his work and immediately open fire on the guy.
+on Batman doing his work and they immediately open fire on the guy.
 This suggests that

-he’s not yet allied with the police force, yet for some reason the city already
+he’s not yet allied with the police force yet, but for some reason the city already

 has a Bat signal that’s used to contact him … so what the heck?
 The writers really